 The still low inventory numbers lead to a bit of softening in the price appreciation on existing homes and a slowdown in growth.
 It is turning the tide back to a buyers market (or at least neutralize it to being a normal market).

-We saw an increase of 6% in sales in August and year to date; we are ahead of 2018 by 3%.
-And, this is not state-wide.
-Only 12 of the 21 counties have benefited from an increase in sales.
+We saw an increase of 6% in sales in October and year to date; we are ahead of 2018 by 4%.
+While this is not state-wide, 18 of the 21 counties have benefited with an increase in sales.

 Activity still concentrates in the under $400,000 market where Millennial buyers are transitioning into homeownership.
-But, this price point only saw only a slight increase vs. 2018 YTD due to lack of inventory.
-The $400 to $600K range also saw a nearly 900 increase in units sold YTD while dropping 22z% in inventory levels.
+But, this price point only saw an 8% increase vs. 2018 YTD due to lack of inventory.
+The $400 to $600K range also saw a little under 1,500 increase in units sold YTD while dropping 13% in inventory levels.